Jewish principles of faith: Human nature

 Judaism recognizes two classes of "sin": offenses against other people, and offenses against God.
-Offenses against God may be understood as violation of a contract (the covenant between God and the Children of Israel).
+Offenses against God may be understood as the violation of a contract (the covenant between God and the Children of Israel).
 Once a person has sinned, there are various means by which they may obtain atonement (see Atonement in Judaism).

 Judaism rejects the belief in "original sin".
 Both ancient and modern Judaism teaches that every person is responsible for his own actions.
 The existence of some "innate sinfulness on each human being was discussed" in both biblical (Genesis 8:21, Psalms 51.5) and post-biblical sources; however, in the biblical verses this is brought as an argument for divine mercy, as humans cannot be blamed for the nature they were created with.
 Some apocrypha and pseudepigraphic sources express pessimism about human nature ("A grain of evil seed was sown in Adam's heart from the beginning"), and the Talmud (b.
 Avodah Zarah 22b) has an unusual passage which Edward Kessler describes as "the serpent seduced Eve in paradise and impregnated her with spiritual-physical 'dirt' which was inherited through the generations", but the revelation at Sinai and the reception of the Torah cleansed Israel.
 Kessler states that "although it is clear that belief in some form of original sin did exist in Judaism, it did not become mainstream teaching, nor dogmatically fixed", but remained at the margins of Judaism.